cuppett/aws-cloudformation-operator/README.md

 See also: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-servicerole.html

-You can achieve this by adding a policy similar to the following to the operator's principal role:
+You can achieve this by adding a policy similar to the following to the controller's principal role:

 ```yaml
 Version: '2012-10-17'